Accelerator Oscillator (ACOSC)

 const length = high.length;

-// Allocate WASM memory for outputs
+// Allocate WASM memory for inputs and outputs

 const oscPtr = acosc_alloc(length);